Lucid Dreaming: An Introduction and How-To Guide by Psychic Jenna

 The “Wake Back to Bed” method is a really great method to employ while using the reality testing method.
 You don’t have to utilize both methods (you can use one or the other) but using them simultaneously can really help to produce better, more consistent results.
 Wake back to bed is literally waking up and then going back to bed a short time later.
 Lucid dreams happen when you’re in the REM cycle of sleep, so this method helps to create the right mental state for lucid dreaming.

 To use the “Wake Back to Bed” method, simply set an alarm for 5 hours after when you are expected to fall asleep.
 When you wake, participate in a light, non-stimulating activity (such as light reading, listening to music, etc.) for about 30 minutes, then go back to bed.
 When you go back to sleep, due to the interruption in the sleep cycle and the act of going back into sleep, you’ll be far more likely to induce a lucid dream.
-If you employ this technique along with the reality testing method, your chances at achieving a lucid dream are even higher.
+If you employ this technique along with the reality testing method, your chances of achieving a lucid dream are even higher.

 Regardless of lucid dreaming, I recommend dream journaling to just about anyone who is interested in psychic development, their own subconscious mind, identity, or those who are simply curious about dreams and their interpretations.
-Dream journaling has several benefits, which includes improved dream recall as well as more vivid dreams.
+Dream journaling has several benefits, which include improved dream recall as well as more vivid dreams.

 It’s best to try dream journaling daily, as you want to create it as a habit.
 Keep a notepad or voice recorder next to your bed at night, and when you wake, immediately write down any dreams you had, impressions, or anything that you can remember from your sleep.
 Even if you don’t have much to write down, try to write down SOMETHING every time you wake up.
-It doesn't matter the type of dream or length, just record as many details as you can recall as well as the emotions behind the scenes which will help you not only with dream recall, but with the integration of your lucid and waking states of awareness.
+It doesn't matter the type of dream or length, just record as many details as you can recall as well as the emotions behind the scenes which will help you not only with dream recall but with the integration of your lucid and waking states of awareness.
 You’ll notice that your dream recall will improve substantially in a very short period of time, and the details of your dreams will be much more vivid.

 When you dream journal, you’re also identifying things that can be indicators that you’re dreaming, also known as “dreamsigns”.
-By remembering what happened during your dreams, where you are, and anything that happens as well as things that appear in your dreams, it can help your cognition when you’re dreaming to notice those same things, and help bring about a more conscious state of awareness in your sleep.
+Remembering what happened during your dreams, where you are, and anything that happens as well as things that appear in your dreams, can help your cognition when you’re dreaming to notice those same things, and help bring about a more conscious state of awareness in your sleep.

 Staying asleep is often a tricky part of lucid dreaming.
-It’s VERY easy to accidentally awaken yourself when lucid dreaming, because the more conscious you become, the more “awake” your mind and body will also want to become.
+It’s VERY easy to accidentally awaken yourself when lucid dreaming because the more conscious you become, the more “awake” your mind and body will also want to become.
 Keeping your thoughts “light” can help.
 Try keeping any thoughts or images with a gentle focus.
 Don’t try to overthink things, and don’t get bogged down in too many details.
 If you feel yourself waking up, try relaxing and allowing your dream to take over again.
 It can feel like a tightrope walk, but it’s more about balance than anything else, and that comes with practice.

 If you want to wake up from a lucid dream and are having difficulty, some easy ways that often help can be screaming or focusing on intense thoughts or sensations.
 Screaming helps stimulate your brain and body awake because you’re not able to produce the volume you should be, and your body will respond knowing something is wrong.
 Focusing on intense thoughts can also help stimulate your brain back to a full waking state because the more active your brain is, the faster your brainwaves vibrate, which brings you out of REM sleep.